bsc-pm/dlb/doc/user_guide/source/how_to_run_talp.rst

     Select TALP regions to enable.
 The option accepts the special values ``all``, to enable all TALP regions, and ``none`` to disable them all.
 An empty value is equivalent to ``all``.
 Additionally, a comma separated list of region names may be specified to enable only these regions.
-The implicit monitoring region may be specified with the special token ``application``.
+The global monitoring region may be specified with the special token ``global``.
     Note that names with spaces are not supported. e.g.: ``--talp-region-select=none``,
-    ``--talp-region-select=application,region3``
+    ``--talp-region-select=global,region3``

 --talp-regions-per-proc=<int>
     Number of TALP regions per process to allocate in the shared memory.